 Sophia has curated over 100 delicious recipes that utilize whole foods, classic ferments, hearty broths, and healing herbs and spices in her book, The Nourishing Asian Kitchen.

 The staple of the book?
-Sophia shares that the pho recipes are on repeat at her house.
-You'll always find a pot of oxtail or chicken pho simmering on the stove.
-Her daughters know exactly how to serve it up whenever they're in need of a quick lunch.
+Sophia shares her favorite recipes that are on repeat at her house.
+You’ll always find a pot of oxtail or chicken pho simmering on the stove.
+Her daughters know exactly how to serve it up whenever they’re in need of a quick lunch.

 You can also find homemade sauce recipes (like Korean Gochujang), vegetables and sides (like Daikon Kimchi), meats (like Garlic Butter Chicken Wings), drinks and desserts (I can’t wait to try the Vietnamese coffee and Matcha Ice Cream!).